LouisT/VidInfo/README.md

     WARNING: Do NOT enable embedly (./apis/embedly.js) with any other APIs!

     Embedly is a HUGE oEmbed provider and as such supports some of the APIs already in use.
     Because of this there are conflicts.
+To generate the embedly.js file, see functions below.
-In order to use embedly you must first run: node embedlyGenerator.js After you run embedlyGenerator, a new file will be created at: ./apis/embedly.js Embedly is too massive to display what websites it supports, so you'll have to read embedly.js yourself or check the [embed.ly](http://embed.ly/embed/features/providers "Title") website.
+    After you run the embedly generator, a new file will be created at: ./apis/embedly.js Embedly is too massive to display what websites it supports, so you'll have to read embedly.js yourself or check the embed.ly providers list here: http://embed.ly/embed/features/providers

     Services URL: http://api.embed.ly/1/services